 Leaving the meeting with a firm idea of what you need to do to get a raise will give you a sense of purpose.

 It will also show you that you’re in control of your status at the company and may aspire to higher pay and positions if you match specific demands.
-And remember to book a follow-up meeting to discuss your raise in three or six month’s time.
+And remember to book a follow-up meeting to discuss your raise in three or six months.

 Asking for a pay raise is in itself a sign that you are an ambitious professional.